r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ## SAM
 The Security Account Manger is the logon name used to support clients and servers running earlier versions of windos, such as NT 4.0, 95, 98 and LAN Manager.
 Duplicate in database is not possible.

+## SCCM
+The System Center Configuration Manager is deployment software.

 ## Security Principal
 A user or computer account, group or process running in a security context.